What’s Trump’s endgame?

 As he has threatened these tariffs over the past month, stock markets have lost value and will likely continue tanking.
 On the face of it, they make no sense at all.
 We already know that Trump isn’t persuaded by facts, reason or logic (shiny objects and flattery, though, are another story altogether), but actively sabotaging the North American economy is on a scale of absurdity that defies sanity (he also slapped the same broad tariff of 25% on all goods from Mexico).
 Effectively, this is a declaration of economic war on America’s two biggest trading partners, isolating America from its North American allies.
 Taken in isolation it’s hard to see any kind of plan to the madness.
 However, in context with so much of what else he has done since taking office, a troubling trend seems to be emerging.

 The speed with which Trump has chosen to try to remake the US government and, in fact, America’s place in the world is stupefying.
 It’s by design too.
-Steve Bannon once famously said that the Trump strategy is to flood the media with so much, so fast, that the media’s desire to try and focus on everything means they can’t focus on anything.
+Steve Bannon once famously said that the Trump strategy is to flood the media with so much, so fast, that the media’s focus on everything means they can’t focus on anything.
 It allows a lot of things to slip through the cracks, even in the 24 hour news cycles we now have.

 In no particular order and not remotely a complete list: